 During the New Zealand wars of the 19th century, there was no fighting in Wairarapa – relations between Māori and Pākehā remained good.
 Still, by the end of the wars, Māori had sold most of their land and couldn’t afford to buy any back.
 Many Māori found farm work or, much later, moved to the towns.

 Wairarapa once made most of its money from sheep, beef cattle and dairy farming.
 Farming is still important today, but so are other industries, including forestry, fishing and horticulture.

 In the late 1970s, grapes were first grown near Martinborough to make wine.
 Since then, many wineries have been set up.
-Tourism has also become popular.
+Tourism has also increased.
 Many visitors come from Wellington.

 Wairarapa people today

 Since the 1980s, some businesses have closed, and people have moved away.
-But others have moved there from Wellington to enjoy a quieter lifestyle.
+But others have moved to the region from Wellington to enjoy a quieter lifestyle.